 More routinely, Bullens saw an increase in services during the 80’s, including jewellery and watch repairs.
 These remain very much the centre of daily life in the shop today, from simple repair work to full re-modelling and commission work.
 Battery and strap replacements and minor watch adjustments and repairs are carried out on site by our expereinced team.

 Over the years Bullens has traded through some challenging times, in the early 80’s the UK’s economy was very volatile, we had high rates of inflation and unemployment, and as we know gold performs best during times of uncertainty.
 In 1980 the fix price of gold peaked at a record $850 USD up from $380 USD.
-In 2017 the fix price of gold is $1,292 USD.
+In 2017 the fix price of gold is $1,292 USD, and then in 2020 during COVID-19 gold hits an all time high of just under $2,000 USD an ounce.

 Fourth Avenue Jewellery Lounge - the fourth shop, opened its doors September 2012.
 The result was a fresh modern fashion branded shop with a totally different look and feel.
 Pandora sits along side other top fashion brands such as Swarovski and Nomination Italy.
 In In 2013, the shop won the 'Professional Jewellers Hot 100' award as 'Retails Stars'!